Crochet... Moppets

 ^^ same size yarn... different sized hooks ^^

 Here's another secret people forget to tell you... it is your hook size that determines more about your final project size than the yarn... the smaller the hook the smaller the loops... the smaller the loops the smaller the final project will be.
 I strongly recommend that you work on the right hook size for the yarn until you are confident at crochet... not the "recommended" hook size for the amigurumi pattern you are following.
-VERY often we are using a hook that is far smaller than the recommended one for the yarn we are using because we are familiar with the way the yarn will respond to this and have crocheted enough similar patterns to know where the going will get rough. you are new. be patient with you. be patient with the yarn. go slow and keep it loose and relaxed. there is time for ripping your hair out and calling cute little dolls names that you'd be embarrassed to have your significant other hear you say.
+VERY often we are using a hook that is far smaller than the recommended one for the yarn we are using because we are familiar with the way the yarn will respond to this and have crocheted enough similar patterns to know where the going will get rough. you are new. be patient with you. be patient with the yarn. go slow and keep it loose and relaxed. there is time for ripping your hair out and calling cute little dolls names that you'd be embarrassed to have your significant other hear you say.why so specific? because until you've crocheted for awhile your tension (the tightness of the yarn on your hook) will vary and so using the right hook for the right yarn to begin with will help you prevent odd shaped creations and because the smaller the hook the tighter the work will be and sometimes this will mean you are crocheting tiny little tubes that will seem unfair to a beginning crocheter.

 Ok... so how to crochet?